Ebazhanov/linkedin-skill-assessments-quizzes/eclipse/eclipse-quiz.md

 - [x] Comments starting with TODO are listed in the Tasks view.
 - [ ] It creates automated email reminders of remaining tasks.
 - [ ] Comments starting with TODO are stored in the Task List view.

+#### Q38.
+When an assert fails where can you view the expected value as compared with the actual value?

+- [x] in the Failure Trace section of the JUnit view
+- [ ] in the Debug view
+- [ ] in the console
+- [ ] in the Outline view